Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Abstract

 \section{Abstract}

 Fault-tolerant spin-based quantum computers will require fast and accurate qubit readout.
 This can be achieved using radio-frequency reflectometry given sufficient sensitivity to the change in quantum capacitance associated with the qubit states.
 Here, we demonstrate a 23-fold improvement in capacitance sensitivity by supplementing a cryogenic semiconductor amplifier with a SQUID preamplifier.
-The SQUID amplifier operates at a frequency near 200~MHz and achieves a noise temperature below 550~mK when integrated into a reflectometry circuit, which is within a factor 115 of the quantum limit.
-It enables a record sensitivity to capacitance of $0.07\,\text{aF}/\sqrt{\text{Hz}}$ and a sensitivity to oscillating charge of $5.9\times10^{-24}\, \text{C}/\sqrt{\text{Hz}}$.
-We use this circuit to measure the stability diagram of a gate-defined quantum dot, and show that the sensitivity should be sufficient for single-shot readout of a singlet-triplet qubit in GaAs without a charge sensor.
+The SQUID amplifier operates at a frequency near 200~MHz and achieves a noise temperature below 600~mK when integrated into a reflectometry circuit, which is within a factor 120 of the quantum limit.
+It enables a record sensitivity to capacitance of $0.07\,\text{aF}/\sqrt{\text{Hz}}$.
+The setup is used to acquire charge stability diagrams of a gate-defined double quantum dot in a short time with a signal-to-noise ration of about 38 in $1\,\upmu\text{s}$ of integration time.